 American Express is an excellent choice for a travel card.
 It’s the clear favorite if you want purchase protection or travel insurance.

 If you want a cashback card, Discover is a contender.
 It has cards that offer strong cash back in quarterly rotating categories.
 It’s a stellar choice for a student or secured card, and it offers unique secondary benefits.

 The provider’s cards are very different, so there’s plenty of room to pair cards from both sides.

 - For example, you can earn cash back with your Discover it® Chrome Gas & Restaurant Card and travel points with The Platinum Card® from American Express.

-- Or, you can earn flat-rate travel rewards with the super-solid Discover it® Miles Travel Credit Card and everyday cash back with the Blue Cash Preferred® Card from American Express.
+- Or, you can earn flat-rate travel rewards with the super-solid Discover it® Miles Travel Credit Card and everyday cash back as statement credit with the Blue Cash Preferred® Card from American Express.